Learn the basics of setting up your OnPay account with our step-by-step instructions and video to help you along the way.

 Step 1: Create Your Account

 Getting started is easy.
-Sign up for an account.
+Sign up for an account by completing OnPay’s “Get Started” form.
 There’s only one plan, and the first month is free.
-OnPay provides an onboarding checklist so you can gather all the information you need before starting and complete your account registration quickly.
+OnPay provides an account setup information sheet, which is a fillable PDF form, so you can gather all the information you need before starting and complete your account registration quickly.

 Step 2: Add Company Information

-Once you’ve applied and verified your email, you’ll be sent a link to Pending Enrollments.
-Click the launch button beside your company name.
-Then, it will lead you through the information you need to add:
+Once you’ve verified your email and added your password, you’ll be sent a link to Pending Enrollments.
+Click the “Complete Setup” button beside your company name.
+Then, it will lead you through the information you need to add, such as:

 - Employer Identification Number (EIN)